Physics-informed neural networks

 return r

 Because the outputs are parameterised by coordinates, the built-in autodiff does all the work.
-The authors summarise the resulting network topology so:
+The authors summarize the resulting network topology so:

 Figure 2: In the terminology of Rassi’s paper \(\solop_x,\) corresponds to \(\mathcal{D}[f]-f,\) and \(u\) to \(f,\) in the terminology of this post.